 If you want to get somewhere, it’s wise to pay attention to what those who are doing what you want to do say.

 Here are 27 filmmaker quotes about following your filmmaking dreams.
-There are a range of different kind of filmmakers in this list and a lot of interesting thoughts:
+There is a range of different kind of filmmakers in this list and a lot of interesting thoughts:

 “The older get, the more I look at movies as a moving miracle.
 Audiences are harder to please if you’re just giving them special effects…but they’re easy to please if it’s a good story.” – Steven Spielberg